Claude François: Early life

-Claude's father turned his back on his son when he became a musician in Monte Carlo in 1957.

 Professional career and personal life

 François moved to Paris, where there were many more opportunities to pursue his career.
 At the time, American rock and roll was taking hold in France and he took a job as part of a singing group to make a living.
 With the goal of eventually making it as a solo act, he paid the cost to record a 45rpm.
 Trying to capitalise on the American dance craze "The Twist", he recorded a song titled "Nabout Twist" that proved a resounding failure.
-Undaunted, in 1962 he recorded a cover version in French of an Everly Brothers song, "Made to Love", aka "Girls, Girls, Girls", under the name "Belles!
+Undaunted, in 1962 he recorded a cover version in French of an Everly Brothers song, "Made to Love", also known as "Girls, Girls, Girls", under the name "Belles!
 Belles!
 Belles!".

 François' career continued to blossom under a new manager.
-In 1963 he followed the first success with another French adaptation of an American song, this time recording "If I Had a Hammer" and "Walk Right In" in French as "Si j'avais un marteau" and "Marche Tout Droit".
-François met Michel Bourdais who was working for the well-known French magazine Salut les Copains ("Hi Buddies") and he asked him to draw his portrait.
+In 1963 he followed the first success with another French adaptation of an American song, this time recording "If I Had a Hammer" and "Walk Right In" in French as "Si j'avais un marteau" and "Marche Tout Droit" respectively.
+François met Michel Bourdais who was working for the French magazine Salut les Copains ("Hi Buddies") and he asked him to draw his portrait.

 On 5 April 1963, he headlined at the Paris Olympia, a sign that he had arrived.

-In 1964, he groomed 17-year-old Eurovision-winning singer, France Gall.
+In 1964, he dated 17-year-old Eurovision-winning singer, France Gall.

-At the end of that year, François created original new dance steps, and Michel Bourdais drew them.
+At the end of that year, François created original new dance steps, and Bourdais drew them.
 For the first time, they brought up the idea of setting up a show with female dancers.